dlite-tools/NLPiper/README.md

 NLPiper is a package that agglomerates different NLP tools and applies their transformations in the target document.

+## Goal
+Lightweight package integrated with a universe of frameworks to pre-process documents.

 ---
 ## Install

-The package can be install using `pip`:
+The package can be installed using `pip`:

----
+`pip install nlpiper`

+For all transforms be available:
+`pip install nlpiper[all]`, otherwise, just install the packages needed.

 ## Usage